apache/kyuubi/docs/tools/kyuubi-admin.rst

    * - userDefaultsConf
      - The user defaults configs with key in format in the form of `___{username}___.{config key}` from default property file.
    * - unlimitedUsers
-     - The users without maximin connections limitation.
+     - The users without maximum connections limitation.

 .. _list_engine: